giellalt/dict-sjd-rus/00readme.txt

 Here is the list of the attribute values for the attribute 'meta' on the e-element in the xml files:

-01 - this is the list of sjdoahpa lemmata that kindly have been corrected by native speaker A.A.Antonova via Elli
+01 - this is the list of sjdoahpa lemmata that kindly have been corrected by native speaker A.A.Antonova via Elli -orthography is A.A.Antonova's

 02 - Michas Liste downloaded from MPI server

-The list from MPI is the basis of dict extention: the infos from the list in pseudo-rtf format should be incorporated gradually.
+-The list from MPI is the basis of dict extention: the infos from the list in pseudo-rtf format should be incorporated gradually.
+-orthography is Kuruč's

-03 - short word list from Lazer kallsa moajjnas, about somewhat more than 100 words please keep the info in <stem>, even though it is not well-structured and we don't need it now I haven't checked the Unicode od Latin vs. Cyrillic and composed vs. precomposed yet I haven't checked dublicates with 02 and 01 yet
+03 - short word list from Lazer kallsa moajjnas created by Micha, about somewhat more than 100 words -please keep the info in <stem>, even though it is not well-structured and we don't need it now -the Unicode of Latin vs. Cyrillic and composed vs. precomposed letters is not yet checked -dublicates with 02 and 01 are not yet checked -orthography is Kuruč's

 =====================